-- Involves mapping a variable range onto a series of colours. - Hot to cold colour ramp is very common.
+- Involves mapping a variable range onto a series of colours. - Be warned there is a lot of contention around the best or most appropriate way of doing this. - Hot to cold colour ramp is very common (although not necessarily the best).
 Blue=cold, green=medium, red=hot.

-• Some variable (eg: angles) are circular, colour ramp should reflect that,
+• Some variables (eg: angles) are circular, colour ramp can reflect that.